CMDTausif/MusicAnalysisUsingPostgreSQL/README.md

 Basic insights requiring simple SQL operations:

-**+Top-selling artist:** Find the artist with the highest album sales.
+**>Top-selling artist:** Find the artist with the highest album sales.

-**Most popular genre globally:** Identify the genre with the highest purchases across all countries.
+**>Most popular genre globally:** Identify the genre with the highest purchases across all countries.

 **Example Query for Easy Questions**